Study Smarter with the Pomodoro Technique

 - Set your timer to 25 minutes.

 - Dedicate yourself to learning and focus on intentional study, work deeply without distraction until the timer rings.

-- Get up, step away; give your brain a short break.
+- When it rings – stop your work!
+Get up, step away; give your brain a short break.
 Move so you get more oxygen to your brain.
 Some people do push-ups to get that energy moving.
 Eat a snack!

 - Write down you completed one Pomodoro.
 Check it off your list.
 This will help you feel a sense of accomplishment.

 When your kids have longer study sessions, they can repeat this 3 more times, if needed, then take a longer 15-20-minute break.
 This is called clustered Pomodoros! (get it – clustered tomatoes?)

 Thanks to learning expert and author Barb Oakley for these 5 steps.